webplatform/docs-wpd/Style_Guide/index.md

 ** Examples: "<audio> Tag Attributes", "Valid .moveTo() Values", "Latitude and Longitude Notation"

 ==Section headings==
 As much as possible, use short sentences for heading titles, with minimal punctuation and articles, but the rules for titles do not necessarily apply to section headings.
+Avoid asking questions in section headings.

 ==Title casing==